swcarpentry/sc16-tutorial-proposal/outline.md

 and generate too much data for her lab workstation, so she will use the local University's HPC facility for this work.

-They will then guide learners through the different steps involved, including
-  * data transfer,
-  * software and library installation and
-  * developing batch scripts to submit jobs for performing the simulation and analyzing the results.

 ## Schedule

-### AM

 | AM                                                    |               | PM                                                        |               |
 |-------------------------------------------------------|---------------|-----------------------------------------------------------|---------------|